Natalie Brosig, 2021

 My name is Natalie Brosig and I am part of the class of 2021 at McDowell High School in Erie, Pennsylvania.
 My ultimate goals are to play golf in college and continue to excel in academics while being involved in my community.

 As of the end of my 2020 season, my biggest golf achievements are getting as low as a +0.7 handicap compiled almost exclusively of tournament rounds, winning multiple Hurricane Junior Tour events, and placing sixth individually at the PIAA State Championship.
-I will continue to work at lowering my handicap and winning and competing at events in 2020, with an eye on competing in college in the fall of 2021.
+I will continue to work at lowering my handicap, winning and competing at events, and preparing to play collegiate golf at Methodist University this year.
 My other golf highlights are listed on my achievements page.

 Being a captain of a varsity sport, I have a lot of school pride.
 This helps me be involved in activities within my school to give back to my community and the school that offers me so many opportunities.
 I am enrolled in McDowell Honors College, Ambassador Program, Key Club, and Math Club.
 Outside of school I volunteer with LPGA Girls Golf of Erie by helping young girls learn to golf and have fun at the same time, while “changing the face of the game.”